Popper Roasting Tips

 Volume or Weight

 Coffee beans will vary in size from country to country.
-Although using the 1/2 cup rule is fine, you may be able to achieve better results by measuring out the coffee beans by weight.
+Although using the 1/2 cup rule is fine, you may achieve better results by measuring the coffee beans by weight.
 A small kitchen scale like the one shown below will work best.
-If you would like to test the accuracy of your equipment, place 11 US pennies on the scale.
+If you want to test your equipment’s accuracy, place 11 US pennies on the scale.
 It should measure exactly 1 ounce.
 The popper should be able to roast 4 ounces.
-Some models such as the West Bend Poppery can handle up to 5 ounces.
+Some models, such as the West Bend Poppery, can handle up to 5 ounces.
 Experiment and keep a journal to find your popper’s limitations.

 Conclusion

-There are always innovative ways to improve the home roasting process.
-As you gain experience with home roasting you’ll be able to not only enjoy delicious fresh home roasted coffee but also the joy of discovering new and creative techniques to make your roasting processes better.
+Innovative ways exist to improve the home roasting process.
+As you gain experience with home roasting, you’ll be able to enjoy delicious, fresh home-roasted coffee and the joy of discovering new and creative techniques to improve your roasting processes.

 Resources